BLCM/bl3hotfixes/script/README.md

 wholesale.
 Rather, they had some code to go alter the related DataTable entries directly.

+## `grab_builtin_hotfixes.py`

+Looks through the Mac BL3 Executable for widechar strings which look like hotfixes, as an attempt to catalog all the hotfixes which have been hardcoded straight into the game.
+My `convert_to_csv.py` will then use that to try and associate those to hotfixes which were previously being sent over the wire, so we know which ones have been directly incorporated into the game binary.

+As I mentioned before, the *absence* of a hotfix in this generated list doesn't necessarily mean that a hotfix *hasn't* been pulled into the binary.
+Those sniper rifle buffs, for instance, were just done by GBX via code, rather than hardcoding the hotfix itself.

+Note that this is now the preferred method, instead of using the fancier Ghidra script (below).
+Ghidra turns out to have a hardcoded maximum string length that it'll display, in decompilations, and we end up losing quite a few hotfixes because of it.
+This method is far more crude, and could potentially be prone to false positives, but at the moment it's a better solution.

 ## `ghidra_bl3_fixups.py`

+**NOTE:** Ghidra turns out to have a maximum string length that it'll display when doing decompilations, so this method ends up *losing* various hotfixes (since the logic in here won't consider those to be hotfixes, thanks to how they're formatted by Ghidra).
+This method is fancy and is theoretically the better way to go, if you're interested in pulling this information "correctly," but for now the more-crude method of `grab_builtin_hotfixes.py` is the way to go.

 A Ghidra script to loop through the BL3 executable and pull out hardcoded hotfixes from the various `Fixup*` routines found in there.
 This probably